 1. Introduction

 Whiteflies, particularly those of the Bemisia tabaci species complex, are among the most significant vectors of plant viruses worldwide (Roditakis et al., 2017).
-Several studies have highlighted their role in the transmission of a diverse range of plant viruses that cause substantial economic losses in agriculture Whiteflies, specifically those belonging to the Hemiptera: Aleyrodidae, Bemisia tabaci (a complex of morphologically indistinguishable species), are vectors of many plant viruses.
+Several studies have highlighted their role in the transmission of a diverse range of plant viruses that cause substantial economic losses in agriculture Whiteflies, specifically those belonging to the Hemiptera: Aleyrodidae, Bemisia tabaci (Gennadius, 1889) (a complex of morphologically indistinguishable species), are vectors of many plant viruses.
 Several genera of these whitefly-transmitted plant viruses include Begomovirus, Carlavirus, Crinivirus, Ipomovirus, and Torradovirus, encompassing several hundred species of emerging and economically significant pathogens that affect important food and fiber crops (Polston & Capobianco, 2013).
-The importance of whitefly-transmitted viruses has increased dramatically in recent decades, with some reports indicating that Bemisia tabaci alone can transmit up to 111 different viruses (Tiwari et al., 2013).
+The importance of whitefly-transmitted viruses has increased dramatically in recent decades, with some reports indicating that B. tabaci alone can transmit up to 111 different viruses (Tiwari et al., 2013).

-While Bemisia tabaci is a well-known vector, other whitefly species can also transmit plant viruses, though their significance may vary depending on the virus and geographical location.
+While B. tabaci is a well-known vector, other whitefly species can also transmit plant viruses, though their significance may vary depending on the virus and geographical location.
 Trialeurodes vaporariorum for example, can transmit Tomato torrado virus (ToTV) (Amari et al., 2008), and Tomato chlorosis virus (ToCV) (Fiallo-Olivé & Navas-Castillo, 2019a).
 More investigations must be performed to accurately determine which specific whitefly species play what roles and how they contribute to virus spread among plants (Kaur et al., 2016).
-The study of vector Behaviour requires prioritized attention for effective disease management system development (Kaur et al., 2016).
+The study of vector behaviour requires prioritized attention for effective disease management system development (Kaur et al., 2016).
 The economic impact of whitefly-transmitted viruses is substantial across different agricultural systems worldwide.
 Whitefly-transmitted viruses have emerged as a major problem for world agriculture and are responsible for diseases that lead to losses measured in the billions of dollars annually (Tzanetakis et al., 2013).
 This impact is particularly severe in tropical and subtropical regions, where conditions favour both viral diseases and vector populations.
 Vegetables play a major role in the livelihoods of the rural poor in Africa, and among the major constraints to vegetable production worldwide are diseases caused by a group of viruses belonging to the genus Begomovirus, family Geminiviridae (Leke et al., 2015).
 For most of these viruses, whitefly feeding is required for acquisition and inoculation, while for others only probing is required (Polston & Capobianco, 2013).
 This review synthesizes current knowledge on whitefly-transmitted plant viruses, focusing on their diversity, transmission mechanisms, host-vector interactions, epidemiology, and management strategies.

 2. Diversity of Whitefly-Transmitted Viruses